header logo

 CAF history has seen an intriguing match Angola 4 – 4 Mali

-But they executed a remarkable comeback, scoring four goals in the final 11 minutes of the match.
-In the 79th minute, taking advantage of a poor clearance by goalkeeper Fernandes, Keita pounced to score, reducing the deficit to 1-4.
-Nine minutes later, Sevilla striker Kanoute rose high to head home, making it 2 - 4.
+But they staged a remarkable comeback, scoring four goals in the final 11 minutes of the match.
+In the 79th minute, taking advantage of a poor clearance by goalkeeper Fernandes, Keita pounced to score, reducing the deficit to make it 1-4.
+Nine minutes later, Sevilla striker Kanoute rose high to head home, bringing the score to 2-4.
+Just two minutes later, Mali added another goal.

-10. Man City 3 - 2 QPR (2012) - Greatest comeback in football history
+10. Man City 3 - 2 QPR (2012) - The greatest comeback in football history

 Man City 3 – 2 QPR and The Citizens crowned EPL champions after 44 year wait